-17. Gov't Code § 8293.
-Section 8293 requires a concurrent resolution authorizing the Commission to study topics contained in the calendar of topics set forth in the Commission's regular report to the Legislature.
+forth in the Commission's regular report to the Legislature.
 Section 8293 also requires that the Commission study any topic that the Legislature by concurrent resolution or statute refers to the Commission for study.

-19. For an example of a concurrent resolution referring a specific topic to the Commission for study, see 2013 Cal.
+17. For examples of concurrent resolutions referring a specific topic to the Commission for study, see 2022 Cal.
+Stat. res. ch.
+150 [SCR 92] (Equal Rights Amendment); 2022 Cal.
+Stat. res. ch.
+147 [ACR 95] (revision of antitrust law); 2013 Cal.
 Stat. res. ch.
 115 [SCR 54] (state and local agency access to customer information from communications service providers).

-20. For example, former Government Code Section 70219 required the Commission, in consultation with the Judicial Council, to perform follow-up studies taking into consideration the experience in courts that have unified.
+18. For example, Government Code Section 70219 requires the Commission, in consultation with the Judicial Council, to perform follow-up studies taking into consideration the experience in courts that have unified.
 For a list of specific studies, see Trial Court Unification: Revision of Codes, 28 Cal.
 L. Revision Comm'n Reports 51, 82-86 (1998).